sr-murthy/oedtools/README.md

 Validation and sampling are based on two types of interrelated but independent data structures built in to the package.

 * **file schemas** - separate JSON files for the <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/acc_schema.json" target="_blank"> acc.</a>, <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/loc_schema.json" target="_blank">loc.</a>, <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsinfo_schema.json" target="_blank">reins. info.</a> and <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsscope_schema.json" target="_blank">reins. scope</a> files defining the properties of each column in each file
-* a **values profile** - a <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json" target="_blank">JSON profile of the data that the files can store, but independent of considerations of the column structure, including categories and subcategories of values, column headers and specific column ranges associated with the subcategories (if they exist), and column data validation and sampling methods (where available).
+* a **values profile** - a <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json" target="_blank">JSON profile</a> of the data that the files can store, but independent of considerations of the column structure, including categories and subcategories of values, column headers and specific column ranges associated with the subcategories (if they exist), and column data validation and sampling methods (where available).

 The schemas define the column structure of OED files and provide a "column view" of the files, and the values profile defines the properties of the data that occur in the columns and provides a "data view" of the files.